Master the five position values that control element layout in CSS

 Box 3 (static)

-positions the element relative to the viewport.
+position: fixed positions the element relative to the viewport.

 .navbar {